jncc/scottish-lidar/README.md

 In production, the `.html` extension isn't needed (Github Pages searches for `.html` extensions, and `index.html` in particular, automatically).

-Due to [this issue](https://github.com/parcel-bundler/parcel/issues/2340) each page currently has to have its own bundle.
-This could be improved and simplified in the future - really only two bundles are needed - one shared bundle, with the styles, and one for the single-page app.
+Due to [this bug](https://github.com/parcel-bundler/parcel/issues/2340) each page currently has to have its own bundle.
+This could be improved in the future - only two bundles are needed - one shared bundle (with the styles imported) and the the for the single-page React app.

 TODO: How to alter the links in dev / production?